Villas in Croatia are popular accommodation options, especially among families and groups of friends.

 Vera’s colleague Martina owns this beautiful villa, located in a quiet village in central Istria.
 The 2-bedroom, 2-bathroom villa Ulmus is a modern, one-story home with a lovely interior full of thoughtful details.
 The 36 m2 outdoor pool is heated!
 The property can accommodate up to 6 people.

-Villa Calma, Starigrad-Paklenica
+Villa Anastazia, Starigrad-Paklenica

-Guests love Villa Calma for its superb location, just 30 m away from the sea, contemporary design, lovely sea views from the bedrooms, a 40 m2 swimming pool, a jacuzzi on the balcony, and luxury services.
+Guests love Villa Anastazia for its superb location, just 30 m away from the sea, contemporary design, lovely sea views from the bedrooms, a 40 m2 swimming pool, a jacuzzi on the balcony, and luxury services.
 The house has 4 bedrooms and 4 bathrooms, and a surface of 240 m2.

 Villa Diocletian, Split